 Nobu (Hard Rock Casino)

-I’ve been to many of the Nobu locations around the world and the one in Vegas is the best.
-Nobu is an outstanding sushi chain and the quality of the fish is always top-notch.
-What I like about Nobu is that they offer a wide selection of fish that you don’t normally see on the menu at “normal” sushi restaurants, so there is always something unique to try.
-The location in Vegas is rather small but unlike many other Nobu locations, you don’t need any reservations.
+I’ve been to many Nobu locations around the world, and the one in Vegas is the best.
+Nobu is an outstanding sushi chain, and the quality of the fish is always top-notch.
+What I like about Nobu is that they offer a wide selection of fish you don’t normally see on the menu at “normal” sushi restaurants, so there’s always something unique to try.
+The Vegas location is pretty small, but unlike many other Nobu locations, you don’t need any reservations.

 Yellowtail (The Bellagio)

 Probably the second-best sushi place in Vegas, Yellowtail is a Japanese fusion restaurant located in The Bellagio.
-It’s pretty much all sushi here, unlike Nobu which offers other Japanese dishes.
-There are a couple of non-sushi appetizers and dishes but really, you come to Yellowtail for the wonderful sushi.
-The décor is also equally amazing and the open space allows you to watch people wander by.
+It’s pretty much all sushi here, unlike Nobu, which offers other Japanese dishes.
+There are a couple of non-sushi appetizers and dishes, but you really come to Yellowtail for the wonderful sushi.
+The décor is equally amazing, and the open space allows you to watch people wander by.

 Aureole (Mandalay Bay)

-What I love about Aureole is the four-story glass wine tower where harnessed “wine fairies” retrieve bottles of wine for people.
-Like all restaurants at the casinos, the food here is delicious.
-They serve modern American food here but I really visit because I enjoy watching people sail through the air as they get bottles of wine.
-I wonder how much I need to spend at Mandalay before they will let me do that!
+What I love about Aureole is the four-story glass wine tower, which “wine fairies” on cables ascend and descend to retrieve bottles of wine.
+Like at all casino restaurants, the food is delicious.
+They serve modern American food here, but I really visit because I enjoy watching people sail through the air as they get bottles of wine.
+I wonder how much I need to spend at Mandalay before they’ll let me do that!